MalloZup/cosmic-river/README.md

 Cosmic-river will collect all the GitHub events and dispatch them to specific clients.
 The clients can react by the events with specific handlers, and or filter this events by categories.

 Also tool/application developers will have an universal API on events, where they can bind their application without any development cost.

-## Use-cases:

-Note that by it's universality, cosmic-river has a huge variety of application.
+Note that by by its universality, cosmic-river can be applied in different domains.
 It can be applied in all domains where event-driven automation based on GitHub make sense.

 As example consider this use-case:

 - Release automation:
- * consider https://github.com/clojure/clojure publish a new release, cosmic-river server will notify the cosmic-river clients, which will perform actions  like trigger automatically a message to slack/irc, or perform other actions like building a package, test it, and other pipelines.
+ * you can watch a specific issue beeing closed, cosmic-river server will notify the cosmic-river clients, which will perform custom actions.

  * consider  the https://github.com/kubernetes/kubernetes publish a new release, cosmic-river can trigger automatically the needed automation for making a new package for your distro, testing it with your tool

 - Testing, CI, Automation:
- * consider you have Pull-Requests on some repos, cosmic-river can watch the events  and trigger the needed actions without using a polling mechanism
+ * automation on  Pull-Requests, etc.

 - Event Notifications:
- * get notified with your custom actions when some Event type happen on the watched repo
+ * get notified with an Issue is closed, or any other particular event occurs.

 - Team Metrics/Events:
- * you could trigger specific actions/workflows, or simply gather data thanks to events
+ * you could trigger specific actions/workflows, or simply gather data thanks to specifics events

-# Architecture:

-Cosmic river is a lightweight distributed application Server/Client model, and made to be composable.

-The server component will listen on events of GitHub API3 and send them to the message broker of your choice. (rabbitmq and kafka (kafka not yet implemented))

-The clients will then consume this events and with a message-handler and filter react on this event.

-An application/tool developer need only to implement the handler and the needed filter of events.

 ### Layout of repo: